Darlin Yongwa

-Darlin Zidane Yongwa Ngameni (born 22 September 2000) is a Cameroonian professional footballer who plays as a left-back for club Lorient and the Cameroon national team.
+Darlin Zidane Yongwa Ngameni (born 22 September 2000) is a Cameroonian professional footballer who plays as a left-back for club Norwich City and the Cameroon national team.

 Club career

 On 28 February 2019, Yongwa joined Niort from the Cameroonian club EFBC.
 He made his professional debut with Niort in a 2–2 Ligue 2 tie with Auxerre on 27 July 2019.

 On 24 June 2022, Yongwa signed a four-year contract with Lorient.

+On 4 August 2026, following his departure from Ligue 1 side Lorient, with whom he made 97 appearances, Yongwa joined Norwich City on a four-year-deal.

 International career

 Yongwa debuted with the Cameroon national team as a late substitute in a friendly 2–0 loss to Uzbekistan on 23 September 2022.